gwbres/adi-ad9546/README.md

 ## Clock distribution

-`distrib.py` is also an important utility.
+`distrib.py` is an important utility.
 It helps configure the clock path, control output signals and their behavior.
+To determine the chipset current configuration related to clock distribution, one should use the status script with `--distrib` option.

 Control flags:

-* `--channel`: (optionnal) describes which channel we are targetting for a given core.
+* `--channel`: (optionnal) describes which channel we are targetting.
-Defaults to `all`, meaning if `--channel` is not specified, both channel (CH0/CH1) are assigned the same value.
+Defaults to `all`, meaning if `--channel` is not specified, both channels (CH0/CH1) are assigned the same value.
 This script only suppports a single `--channel` assignment.